vkbo/novelWriter/docs/source/index.rst

 The project storage is suitable for version control software, and also well suited for file synchronisation tools.
 All text is saved as plain text files with a meta data header.
 The core project structure is stored in a single project XML file.
-Other meta data is primarily saved as JSON files.
+Other meta data is saved as JSON files.
 See the :ref:`a_breakdown_storage` section for more details.

 Any operating system that can run Python 3 and has the Qt 5 libraries should be able to run novelWriter.
-It runs fine on Linux, Windows and MacOS, and users have tested it on other platforms as well. novelWriter can also be run directly from the Python source, or installed from packages or from pip.
+It runs fine on Linux, Windows and MacOS, and users have tested it on other platforms as well. novelWriter can also be run directly from the Python source, or installed from packages or with pip.
 See :ref:`a_started` for more details.

 **Useful Links**